The Rise and Fall of R&D Networks: Basic facts about the evolution of R D networks

-Next, we compute the fraction of nodes belonging to the largest \textit{connected component} of the network.
-A connected component is defined as a set of nodes which are connected to each other by at least one path (i.e. a sequence of links).
+Another interesting feature of network dynamics in our sample is the emergence of densely connected \textit{giant components}, both at the pooled and sectoral level.
+This is evident not only from the plots in Figures \ref{fig:aggr_net} and \ref{fig:sec_net}, but also from the time-evolution of the number of firms in such components, and reported in Table \ref{table:giant_comp}.\footnote{A connected component is defined as a set of nodes which are connected to each other by at least one path (i.e. a sequence of links).
 We refer to the largest connected component as the \textit{giant component} of the network.
-The giant component size to the overall network size ratio (or \textit{giant component fraction}) is a rough indicator of the network connectedness.
-Our results are reported in Table~\ref{table:giant_comp}.
-This measure has been computed for every year from 1986 to 2009 and then averaged within six sub-periods of 4 years each.
-Similarly to the network size, the giant component fraction displays a non-monotonic trend at the pooled level, reaching a peak in the mid-nineties and then shrinking again.
-The emergence of a giant component in the network is of particular interest, as different theoretical works \citep[e.g.][]{goyal2003networks,konig2012efficiency} have stressed the importance of the relation between high network connectedness and network efficiency.
-We also find that the emergence of such non-monotonic dynamics in the giant component is very robust to sectoral disaggregation.
-Indeed, we observe it in almost all the sub-networks representing the different industrial sectors (see Table~\ref{table:giant_comp}).
-More precisely, 19 out of the 30 sectoral R\&D networks show a giant component peak either in the 1990-1993 or in the 1994-1997 period.
-The sectors that do not have a peak show a more volatile evolution of their giant component.
-Among these, only 4 are manufacturing industries (Inorganic Chemicals, Household Audio-Video, Special Machinery, Organic Chemicals), while the other sectors are related to services or sales.
+The giant component size to the overall network size ratio (or \textit{giant component fraction}) is a rough indicator of the network connectedness.} The emergence of a giant component in the network is of particular interest, as both previous empirical and theoretical works \citep[e.g.][]{powell2005network,goyal2003networks,konig2012efficiency} have stressed that high network connectedness favors technological spillovers and overall knowledge growth by increasing the number of knowledge sources to which single firms have direct or indirect access via alliances.
+Figure \ref{fig:aggr_net} also shows significant heterogeneity in terms of the type of sectors present in the giant component although two categories of sectors seems to be prevalent in the component: pharmaceuticals and \textit{ICT}-related sectors (computer software and hardware, electronic components, communications equipment).
+The foregoing giant component has then significantly shrunk in the 2000s, leaving space to a growing periphery of disconnected dyads (pairs of allied firms).
+Such a process of increasing connectedness and subsequent fragmentation of the network is present also at the sectoral level (see Figure \ref{fig:sec_net}), although the intensity of the network fragmentation in the 2000s looks much lower in pharmaceuticals than in the other plotted sectors.